trevor-atlas/trevor-atlas/content/blog/blog/typescript-dependency-injection.md

 }
 ```

 That's all we need to get rolling! now we can add methods to the `LazyFactory` to return whatever we need at runtime.
-Lets add one now to return an instance of `MyService`.
+Let's add one now to return an instance of `MyService`.
 One of the benefits of our lazy factory is we can easily swap out implementations of what it returns for mocking purposes.
 We'll use an interface to define `MyService`'s public methods and fields, then we can implement that interface with a mock and real implementation.
 Our `LazyFactory` can then determine which version of the service to give us dynamically!

 First we'll define the `IMyservice` interface like so: